-e.g., online, face to face, blended)?

-Guidance session: This is just a Aims/ objectives of For example: Key Topic(s) and learner In this section include a range of assessment
+Guidance session: This is just a suggested approach.
+Aims/ objectives of the Session(s) For example: Key Topic(s) and learner activity in the session In this section include a range of assessment techniques that clearly measure learners' progress against aims and objectives of the course.
+Example Week: Here is an example of a technical session. • Aim: Be able to identify and use appropriate PPE.

-suggested approach. the Session(s) activity in the session techniques that

-clearly measure

-learners' progress

-against aims and objectives of the

-course.

-Example Week: Here is an example of a technical session.
-Aim: Be able to identify and use appropriate PPE.
 Key topics: Health and Safety Act 1984 and personal protection equipment.
-Learners to identify which PPE they need to use for each scenario.
-Learners to use appropriate PPE and to demonstrate they can use it correctly Example Session: Here is an example of a generic session.
-Aim: Learners to identify and define 2 to 3 roles relevant to the Key topics: researching job roles and networking Learner Presentations Q&A Q&A construction industry. with the employer(s). • Learners to conduct research into roles in the construction industry relevant to the Skills Bootcamps that will require them to use PPE and adhere to Health and Safety legislation.
-Observation/ feedback of presentation Employer(s) to check for gaps in learner knowledge through Q&A and address these.
-Week /Session/ Module 1 Cyber Security Threats: to be able to identify threats to networks and Key topics: Differentiate internal and external threats; the impacts these can Learner feedback on research activity.
-Class Discussion undertand how to keep abreast of the changing landscape have; and the changing landscape.
-Observation/feedback of presentaitons Group activities
+Learners to identify which PPE they Correctly completed worksheet.
+Q&amp;A. Peer observation and feedback. need to use for each scenario. • Learners to use appropriate PPE and to demonstrate they can use it correctly.

+Example Session: Here is an example of a generic session.
+Aim: Learners to identify and define 2 to 3 roles relevant to the construction industry.
+Key topics: researching job roles and networking with the employer(s).
+Learners to conduct research into roles in the construction industry relevant to the Skills Bootcamps that will require them to use PPE and adhere to Health and Safety legislation.
+Learner Presentations Q&amp;A Observation/ feedback of presentation Employer(s) to check for gaps in learner knowledge through Q&amp;A and address these.
+Week /Session/ Module 1 SESSION (1) Online, Live Classroom Classtime tests Aims: - What is SEO and why Classroom activities Group work is it imporant Group work